 You can watch a short clip at the top of the page (role play actors) that describes this in more detail.

-Many different forms of behaviour can provide sensory reinforcement.
+There are many different forms of behaviour that may provide sensory reinforcement.
 Many individuals eye press because it produces visual patterns.
 Physically pressing the eye will cause cells (called rods and cones) to ‘fire off’ nerve impulses and the individual will see flashes of light.
 This type of sensation may be rewarding for some people, and so they will do it often to get the same sensation.